Aniruddha-Deb/aniruddha-deb.github.io/content/articles/2024/end-credits.md

 be little to no purpose to doing this: Neither students nor the instructor seemed to be appreciative of the code, there was very little backing or sponsorship and it felt like I had to stand up and defend it at times because it was my idea.

+## Thoughts on NLP research

+With LLMs, NLP research feels a bit like talking to a parrots.
+Everyday you go in and tell the parrot something, and the parrot says something back.
+You write down what it says and see if it's right.
+Try out a few hundred methods of doing so, or ask it different questions in different languages, and make a big table describing the results.
+Bonus points if your parrot is smart:
+GPT-4, Claude Opus or LLaMa-2 are the parrots everyone wants to talk to.
+Bigger parrots are able to solve harder problems, but nobody in academia seems to be training bigger parrots.
+Everyone's just talking to them, while for-profits with thousands of GPUs and billions of dollars in funding train them.

-Soon, reality started catching up to me.
-I had not developed any specific skills this semester:
-All I knew were the magic words to get ChatGPT to do what I wanted, and there was little mathematics or computer science in doing so.
+After two months of doing this, reality started catching up to me.
+I had not developed any specific skills this semester: All I knew were the magic words to get the parrot to say what I wanted to hear.
+There was little mathematics or computer science in doing so.
 It was an experimental science.
 Mix the reagents in the medium, put it on the boiler and come back after six hours to check the yield, sans the nerdy goggles, lab coats and pipettes.
 I was not doing any significant engineering, save for some infra to make API calls and log runs / outputs.
 Moreover, I had just one semster left in college, and I felt like I should spend my time doing things that made me happy, like quizzing till 3AM, making a complex piece of software like a compiler or raytracer, or enjoying the little time I have left with my friends.

 The other consequence of being in a fast-paced field is deciding what to keep up with.
 If there are multiple breakthrough every week, but you still have to